asushiye/java-learning/language/chapter-01-02/README.md

 Local variables    a variable declared inside a method, local variables used inside a method Parameters         A parameter is a variable that is passed to a method when the method is called

-#base data types
+# base data types
-Here are examples of how to declare variables of all the primitive data types in Java: boolean myBoolean   true or falses byte    myByte;      8bit   -128 ~ 127 short   myShort;     16bit char    myChar;      16bit int     myInt;       32bit long    myLong;      64bit float   myFloat;     32bit double  myDouble;    64bit
+Here are examples of how to declare variables of all the primitive data types in Java:
+>boolean myBoolean   true or falses
+>byte    myByte;      8bit   -128 ~ 127
+>short   myShort;     16bit
+>char    myChar;      16bit
+>int     myInt;       32bit
+>long    myLong;      64bit
+>float   myFloat;     32bit
+>double  myDouble;    64bit

-#Object types
+# Object types
 Here are examples of how to declare variables of the object types in Java:
-Boolean myBoolean   true or falses
+>Boolean myBoolean   true or falses
-Byte    myByte;      8bit   -128 ~ 127
+>Byte    myByte;      8bit   -128 ~ 127
-Short   myShort;     16bit
+>Short   myShort;     16bit
-Char    myChar;      16bit
+>Char    myChar;      16bit
-Int     myInt;       32bit
+>Int     myInt;       32bit
-Long    myLong;      64bit
+>Long    myLong;      64bit
-Float   myFloat;     32bit
+>Float   myFloat;     32bit
-Double  myDouble;    64bit
+>Double  myDouble;    64bit
-String  myString;
+>String  myString;

-#Variable declarartion
+# Variable declarartion
 type name ;
 int myInt ;

-#Variable assginment
+# Variable assginment
 myInt =1 ;

 float myFloat =2.0 ;

-#Variable reading
+# Variable reading
 float myFloat =2.0 ;
 myFloat = myFloat +1;

-#Variable naming Conventions
+# Variable naming Conventions
-1¡¢Java variable names are case sensitive.
+1. Java variable names are case sensitive.
 The variable name money is not the same as Money or MONEY.
-2¡¢Java variable names must start with a letter, or the $ or _ character.
+2. Java variable names must start with a letter, or the $ or _ character.
-3¡¢Variable names cannot be equal to reserved key words in Java.
-For instance, the words int or for 4¡¢If variable names consist of multiple words, each word after the first word has its first letter written in uppercase.
+3. Variable names cannot be equal to reserved key words in Java.
+For instance, the words int or for
+4. If variable names consist of multiple words, each word after the first word has its first letter written in uppercase.
    For instance, ¡°variableName¡± or ¡°bigApple¡±.
-5¡¢Static final fields (constants) are named in all uppercase, ¡¢ For instance ¡°EXCHANGE_RATE¡± or ¡°COEFFICIENT¡±.
+5. Static final fields (constants) are named in all uppercase, .
+For instance ¡°EXCHANGE_RATE¡± or ¡°COEFFICIENT¡±.

-#2¡¢operations
+# 2. operations

-#2.1¡¢Java Math Operators and Math Class
+# 2.1.
+Java Math Operators and Math Class
 Java Math Operators
 	Addition            +
 	Subtraction         -